The Stewardship Code & Pillar 3

 Operational risk is defined as the potential risk of financial loss or impairment to reputation resulting from inadequate or failed internal processes and systems, from the actions of people or from external events.

-Major sources of operation risk include: outsourcing of operations, IT security, internal and external fraud, implementation of strategic change and regulatory non-compliance.
+Major sources of operation risk include: outsourcing of operations, IT security, internal and external fraud and the implementation of strategic change.

 The firm operates a simple business model.
 Accordingly, many of the specific risks identified by the FCA do not apply.